- Who we are

-12.3 A booking fee of 80p per ticket applies to telephone, app and web bookings.
-A maximum booking fee of £4.80 applies where the booking is made by telephone or through the website.
+12.3 A booking fee of 80p per ticket applies to telephone, app, web and in person bookings.
+A maximum booking fee of £4.80 applies where the booking is made by telephone, in person or through the website.
 If ticket delivery by registered post is requested, there is an additional fee of £2.80 applied to the sale.
 No booking fee is applied to tickets purchased in person from the Half Price Hut.
 You are advised of such booking and any applicable postage fees during the order-process before confirming your order.

 12.4 Because you are a consumer, we are under a legal duty to supply tickets that are in conformity with the contract.